SparkPost/support-docs/content/momentum/4/modules/openarc.md

 custody" for a message, allowing each entity that handles the message to see what entities handled it before and what the message's authentication assessment was at each step in the handling flow.

-The openarc module add ARC capability to Momentum.
-It provides Lua APIs for ARC validation on a received email, and ARC siging and sealing on an outgoing email.
+The openarc module adds ARC capability to Momentum.
+It provides Lua and C APIs for ARC validation on a received email, and ARC siging and sealing on an outgoing email.
 When the module is enabled, ARC validation and signing/sealing can be achieved through calling these APIs from hook policies.